AlexandrGrom/test-task/README.md

 ## Brief

-Create a mobile app for Android and iOS in Unity using reference and short description below.
+Create a mobile app for Android or iOS in Unity or Unreal using reference and short description below.

 ## Description: